stfcrux/Ecare_mobileApp/README.md

 .
 Implemented User sign in and sign up (resolving conflicts to master)
  - Week 7
 .
 Implemented Location routing from one point to another

+Can send message and video chat with user testexample@example.com but can't exchange message wait for contact list

 App WorkFlow